puppetlabs/puppet-docs/source/forge/puppetenterprisemodules/index.md

   └── puppetlabs-stdlib (v4.3.2)
 ~~~

-By default, your Puppet Enterprise module will be installed either in /etc/puppetlabs/puppet/environments/production/modules for fresh installations of PE 3.7+, or /etc/puppetlabs/puppet/modules for upgraded installations.
+By default, your Puppet Enterprise module will be installed either in `/etc/puppetlabs/puppet/environments/production/modules` for fresh installations of PE 3.7 and higher, or `/etc/puppetlabs/puppet/modules` for upgraded installations.

 ##Managing Puppet Enterprise Modules